HomeLatest NewsEnterprise ITNEC appoints former McKinsey’s SVP Aalok Kumar as President and CEO for India

 Similarly, container tracking and optimization solutions deployed by DMICDC Logistics Data Services – a joint venture between the Government of India and NEC – has allowed efficient management of 95% of the import-export container traffic at seaports throughout India, said the company.

-IIn addition, in collaboration with local government authorities, NEC is working on a number of smart city projects as well by setting up digital command and control centers for traffic management and public safety.
+IIn addition, in with local government authorities, NEC is working on a number of smart city projects as well by setting up digital command and control centers for traffic management and public safety.

 Get the day's headlines from Tech Observer straight in your inbox